jared-jewitt/frontend-booster-react-spa/README.md

 In order for a portable boilerplate to work with a Launch pad, it must abide by the following guidelines:
 > <https://github.com/portable-boilerplates/guidelines>

-It contains the following development tooling:
+This boilerplate contains the following development tooling:

 - [ESLint](https://eslint.org/)
 - [Babel](https://babeljs.io/)